 Suggestion: Watch the 10 minutes video tutorial before reading this article

-It’s important that you understand what preparations you need to do in advance, for example product testing and correct labelling.
+It’s important that you understand what preparations you need to do in advance, for example, product testing and correct labeling.
 You should also know what import taxes and tariffs that apply for your products.

 In this article, I explain the key info you need to know when handling the China customs clearance.

-In order to pass the customs clearance swiftly, it’s crucial that you confirm what certifications and standards you need to meet, and prepare all other documents needed.
+To pass the customs clearance, it’s crucial that you confirm what certifications and standards you need to meet and prepare all documents needed.

-Keep in mind that your importer should manage most of the customs clearance, but you need to prepare and provide documents when needed.
-Be sure to communicate closely with your importer and manage the customs clearance together, to avoid time consuming issues.
+Keep in mind that your importer should manage most of the customs clearance.
+Be sure to communicate closely with your importer and manage the customs clearance together to avoid time-consuming issues.

 Common Chinese quality certificates include CCC (China Compulsory Certification) and CFDA (CFDA is used for health food and baby formula for example).

-If needed, you need to get your products certified and provide the certification documents, for the customs to review when your products arrive in China.
+You need to get your products certified and provide the certification documents for the customs to review when your products arrive in China.

 As explained in previous articles, HS stands for Harmonized Codes and are used worldwide to classify products traded in a country.